vmware-archive/pop/doc/source/topics/learning.rst

 so does the functionality.
 Instances are like little data prisons.
 Data should be available to the entire program.

 Woah you will say!
-Globals a bad!
+Globals are bad!

 You are right!
 Arbitrary globals are bad!
 But namespaces are not.
 The first thing to accept with POP is the global namespace, the `Hub`.
 The Hub is the